 It was also prudent financially.
 Like most Graduate Teacher Internship students, Piscitelli took advantage of the ability to complete the student teaching requirement and receive 33 of the average 48 credits required to earn State Certification and a Master’s Degree — all paid for by the school system where she works.

 “At the time, I had a newborn and had just bought a house, so having this tuition benefit was huge,” Piscitelli said.
-“But there was so much I appreciated about Sacred Heart’s teacher internship program, particularly the feedback.
+“But there was so much I appreciated about Sacred Heart’s teacher internship option, particularly the feedback.
 Staff who came in to watch and monitor me gave immediate feedback, and I had mentors who were always available to bounce ideas off of or turn to with questions.
 The support was great.”

 During any school year, as many as 300 graduate students from Sacred Heart’s Isabelle Farrington School of Education spend their days performing supervised internships at public elementary, middle and high schools throughout Fairfield and New Haven counties.
 On-campus or online courses are then completed in the evening.